Diana-Cl/Diana-Cl/docs/en/kms.md

       content: A complete guide to activating Windows and Office using the secure, renewable KMS method.
 ---

-# KMD Activation guide
+# KMS Activation guide

 ### Official KMS Activation Guide — 180 Days, Renewable

 > This guide walks you through activating Windows and Office for 180 days using Microsoft’s official Key Management Service (KMS) method.
 >
->   - It is a safe and trusted activation approach for volume-licensed products, and can be renewed indefinitely. <br/>
+> It is a safe and trusted activation approach for volume-licensed products, and can be renewed indefinitely. <br/>

 <div class="rtl">